iPad mini 2 with Retina display review

 iPad mini 2 review: Camera

 We're not keen on using a tablet to take photographs, but we have seen it happening out in the real world, so clearly it's happening.
-We think you'll be satisfied with the results of the iPad mini 2, but don't expect anything close to the results you'll get from Apple's iPhone 5s, or even the older iPhone 5.
+We think you'll be satisfied with the results of the iPad mini 2, but don't expect anything close to the results you'll get from Apple's newer iPhones, such as the iPhone 6, iPhone 6 Plus, or even the iPhone 5s.

 You can see some example photographs taken with the iPad mini 2 below.